The Copper (building): Skybridge

-Usage
+Interior

-The buildings are residential, and include 761 rental units.
-Twenty percent of the units in the two towers are designated affordable, with the remaining eighty percent available at market.
+The buildings are residential and include 761 rental units.
+Nearly twenty percent of the units in the two towers, or 160 apartments in total, are designated as affordable, with the remainder rented at market rate.
 The buildings are split between 725,000 ft2 of residential space, 94,700 ft2 of amenities and facilities for residents, and a small 4,100 ft2 retail complex on the ground floor.
 Each tower includes its own lobby with 25-foot ceilings, custom lighting, and wood paneling.
 Apartments range from studios to three bedrooms.
-Finishes include oak flooring, light fixtures designed by the architect, Miele appliances, marble countertops and backsplashes in kitchens, and “crocodile” marble accent shower walls.
+Finishes include oak flooring, light fixtures designed by the architect, Miele appliances, marble countertops and backsplashes in kitchens, and "crocodile" marble accent shower walls.

-Amenities

 The bridge connecting the development's two towers includes a pool, whirlpool, and a lounge for residents.
 The building includes a gym, a landscaped plaza, and other amenities.
 An outdoor pool and lounge are on the top of the east tower, with the top of the west tower reserved for mechanical space.

+While the buildings' parcel was for sale during Hurricane Sandy, rainfall turned an onsite pit into a "small lake".
+The buildings were therefore developed with precautions against floods and extreme weather caused by climate change.
+In the event of power loss caused by a storm, there are five emergency generators to power the buildings' eight passenger and two freight elevators and to provide power to tenants' refrigerators and a single outlet in each apartment for an indefinite period of time.
+Architectural choices were also informed by potential floods.
+Lobby walls utilize stone instead of wood, and the buildings' copper covering begins approximately 20 ft above the ground, preventing potential damage from high waters.

 Reception and awards

 The project has been praised by architecture critics for moving away from all glass design to embrace texture, depth, and character.

-Best Tall Building – Americas, 2018, Council for Tall Buildings and Urban Habitat Tall Buildings Awards.

-ASLA-NY 2019 Awards for the First Avenue Water Plaza, category General Landscape Architecture Design, to SCAPE Landscape Architecture.
+It was named the Best Tall Building in the Americas at the Council for Tall Buildings and Urban Habitat's 2018 Tall Buildings Awards.
+SCAPE Landscape Architecture also received the ASLA-NY 2019 Award for the First Avenue Water Plaza, in the General Landscape Architecture Design category.